occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 Lunch the modeler
 ----------------
-To lunch the modeler follow these steps
+To lunch the modeler follow these steps:

 * Start your eclipse IDE in `Run` menu chose `Run Configurations..` (We assume that the OCCIWARE/ecore project is already lunched in your IDE).